 “Producing more sustainable soy is the future of our company”

-“We’ve wanted to become a certified producer for a long time and today the dream has become a reality,” says Leni Tomásia (44) from Silvânia in Goiás.
-Together with the Trias NGO and the local credit cooperative Cresol, we have helped her and about thirty other Brazilian soy farmers to meet the international standard for responsible soy production from the Round Table on Responsible Soy (RTRS).
+“We’ve wanted to become a certified producer for a long time and today the dream has become a reality,” says Leni Tomásia (47) from Silvânia in Goiás.
+Together with the Trias NGO and the local credit cooperative Cresol, we have helped her and about thirty other Brazilian soy farmers from 2017 until 2019 to meet the international standard for responsible soy production from the Round Table on Responsible Soy (RTRS).
 Leni’s ambition?
 “To continue to work with my family in a sustainable company, which complies fully with the rules.
 And that we become an example for other producers who join this project.”

 If you want to be recognised as a sustainable farmer on the international soy market and get a better price, then RTRS certification is vital.
 “But that’s not so easy for a small family company like ours,” explains Leni.
 “The rules are a maze and there are so many criteria to take into account.
 You need someone who knows about the certification process.
-Thanks to the Trias/Cresol project, we get help with the administration, and technical advisers guide us in making the necessary adjustments to the company step by step.
-All in a way that’s feasible, safe and efficient for us, of course.”
+Thanks to the Trias/Cresol project, we got help with the administration, and technical advisers guided us in making the necessary adjustments to the company step by step.
+All in a way that was feasible, safe and efficient for us, of course.”

 How do you start soy cultivation?